 Waste tyres are not considered to be hazardous waste and belong to category B3140—waste pneumatic tyres, excluding those destined for Annex IVA operations—in Annex IX.

 In general, the main contaminants found on/in waste tyres are water and mud.
 In certain cases scrap tyres may be contaminated to a degree with hazardous materials such as oils and in such cases they should be treated as hazardous.
+This notwithstanding, tyres can harbour mosquitoes which may spread yellow fever and dengue fever, among other diseases.

 Basel Convention guidelines and other guidelines/instruments